BarryCoding/fork-vue3-docs/src/study/essentials/class-and-style.md

 This will always apply `errorClass`, but `activeClass` will only be applied when `isActive` is truthy.

-However, this can be a bit verbose if you have multiple conditional classes.
-That's why it's also possible to use the **object syntax inside** the array syntax:
+It's also possible to use the **object syntax inside** the array syntax:

 ```vue-html
 <div :class="[{ [activeClass]: isActive }, errorClass]"></div>